 Rheumatoid arthritis is an autoimmune disease of the joints, that involves chronic inflammation, deformity and chronic pain.
 People with rheumatoid arthritis usually take long term medication, such as NSAIDs and anti-rheumatics for pain, swelling and stiffness.
 These conventional treatments are associated with significant side effects and risks.

 Yet, there are hundreds of studies investigating the mechanism and efficacy of acupuncture for acute and chronic pain.
-With several randomised controlled trials showing that acupuncture is a promising treatment for rheumatoid arthritis.
+Several randomised controlled trials show that acupuncture is a promising treatment for rheumatoid arthritis.

 In fact, researchers say the trials show acupuncture is as effective as drugs, without major adverse events.
 Reducing pain and joint inflammation whilst improving quality of life.
 Results that were supported by clinical diagnostic tests.

 Electroacupuncture is a form of acupuncture that uses small electric pulses between pairs of acupuncture needles.
 In practice, it is a safe and particularly effective way to reduce pain using acupuncture.
 The review researchers discuss a scientific study that compared electroacupuncture alongside drug treatment with medication alone, for patients with rheumatoid arthritis.
 The combination of acupuncture plus medication produced a better result than drug treatment alone.

 Mind-body medicine and chronic pain of rheumatoid arthritis

 Mind-body medicine concerns all the therapies that use the mind to promote health.
 These include techniques such as meditation, yoga or tai chi.
 As well as progressive muscle relaxation, breathing techniques and qi gong.